fanningert/kirbycms-extension-image/README.md

 $ git submodule update
 ```

+## Upgrade from version lower then 0.9

+Delete following files and then use the install instruction.

+* {kirby-install}/site/tags/image.php
+* {kirby-install}/site/plugins/image_helper.php

 ## ToDos

 * Add water stamp support (`kirby.extension.imageext.watermark`) or you can use the overlay filter (`overlay`) to overlay the image with a other image